zerospeak/Ecolab-POC-Deux/README.md

-Technical Implementation Document: TerraFirma 3D Integration for IoT Rat Trap Monitoring at McDonald's and Starbucks
+Technical Implementation Document: TerraFirma 3D Integration for IoT Rat Trap Monitoring at Mickey D's's and Mug-O-Coffee

 # 1. Introduction: Project Overview and Goals

-This document outlines the technical implementation plan for integrating data from IoT-enabled rat traps deployed at McDonald's and Starbucks locations into the TerraFirma 3D application.
+This document outlines the technical implementation plan for integrating data from IoT-enabled rat traps deployed at Mickey D's's and Mug-O-Coffee locations into the TerraFirma 3D application.
 The primary goal is to provide real-time and historical metrics on pest activity, enabling proactive pest management and ensuring a hygienic environment for customers.
 This system will leverage various Azure services to ingest, process, store, and ultimately present disparate data within the TerraFirma 3D platform.

 ## Project Goals: